Editar

 Snippet support

-Typing the shortcut tquery will create the basic layout for a Query object when using the AL Language extension for Microsoft Dynamics 365 Business Central in Visual Studio Code.
+Typing the shortcut tquery creates the basic layout for a Query object when using the AL Language extension for Microsoft Dynamics 365 Business Central in Visual Studio Code.

 Tip